nerdyslacker/desktop-web-browsers/README.md

 - [Dashob](https://dashob.com/) - a web browser that allow you to create limitless boards with web pages.
 	- **Engine** -
 	- **Operating System** - Windows, macOS, Linux
+- [dBrowser](https://github.com/dBrowser/dbrowser) - is a web browser for Web3, integrated with IPFS, SSB, Hypercore, Unstoppable Domains and more.
+	- **Engine** -
+	- **Operating System** - Windows, macOS, Linux
 - [Decentr Browser](https://decentr.net/) - is an intuitive Web3 blockchain/metaverse browser and custom blockchain that securely stores user browsing data as part of a user's Decentr ID (DecID).
 	- **Engine** - 	WebKit, Blink
 	- **Operating System** - Windows, macOS, Linux, iOS Android